-Please present a printed copy of your electronic travel voucher / ticket at the time of tour departure.
-If for any reason you cannot print your voucher, then show your digital copy or e-mail confirmation.
+Please present your electronic travel voucher / ticket at the time of tour departure.

 Tour departure point

-The Gray Line Bus Terminal in Holtagarðar is the central departure point for our tours.
+Bus stop 6 which is close by from our Gray Line Sales office at Hafnarstræti 20 is the central departure point for our tours.

-How pick up and drop off
+Pick up and drop off

-Pickup from hotels and guesthouses starts 30 minutes before the tour departure time stated on your voucher.
+Pick up from hotels, guesthouses and designated bus stops starts 30 minutes before the tour departure time stated on your voucher.